 The base plate takes up 1 inch vertically at the top of the mast track (flat against the mast, inside the mainsail halyard, and inside the headboard on the top corner of the mainsail, as in this photo).
 It has been tested with lots of different mast and sail types, although there may be rare examples where it won’t fit (and can be returned for a refund).

 You’ll need to put 2 shackles in the large holes in the base plate, with a size that fits whatever kind of clip (or knot) you have on the end of your halyard.

 This is our most secure method of raising the Wind Instrument and holding it precisely in position at the masthead.
-Attach a thin line diagonally from the Mounting Rod of the Wind Instrument to the shackle on the far side of the Base Plate (as shown in the photo at left).
+Attach a thin line diagonally from the Mounting Rod of the Wind Instrument to the shackle on the far side of the Base Plate (as shown in the photo above).
 This lets you tilt the Wind Instrument upright once it reaches the top of the mast.

 INCLUDES: Marine-grade stainless steel Base Plate, 2 cable ties, and 3 pairs of stainless #8 machine screws (1/2-inch) and lock nuts for attaching L-Bracket.
 Fits a wide range of mainsail tracks and slider cars.
 (Requires L-Bracket, which is sold separately in case you already have it.)